LGBTQ Religious

 Just as

-there are gay, lesbian, and bisexual people who are
+there are gay, lesbian, bisexual, and non-binary people who are

 in the Christian music industry as well.
 Among these are